Research permits

 Offshore surveys

-For international offshoresurveys with no relation to hydrocarbon in the Faroese offshore territory, the scientific project leader must acquire permission for the cruise through the national embassy of the project leader.
+For international offshore surveys with no relation to hydrocarbon in the Faroese offshore territory, the scientific project leader must acquire permission for the cruise through the national embassy of the project leader.

-Cultural heritage and archaeology studies
+Cultural heritage and Archeological research

 Faroe Islands National Museum is responsible for all archeological research projects in the Faroe Islands.
 Foreign researchers who want to conduct archeological research in the Faroe Islands must contact the National Museum.